 The Symphony expands its season schedule to include a series of Chamber concerts at the new Clark Center for the Performing Arts in Arroyo Grande.
 Under the artistic direction of 2001 Grammy award winner Kathleen Lenski, Sundays in the Clark premiered November 24 with Vivaldi's The Four Seasons.

-Composer Craig Russell's Rhapsody for Horn and Orchestra, a San Luis Obispo Symphony CD released in 2000 and premiered at Carnegie Hall in 2001, is re-released on the Naxos Record label.
-The album is now available at record stores everywhere and at amazon.com.
+Composer Craig Russell's Rhapsody for Horn and Orchestrais re-released on the Naxos Record label.
+This recording was originally released, performed by San Luis Obispo Symphony, in 2000 and premiered at Carnegie Hall in 2001.
+The album is now available in record stores and amazon.

 A series of photographs are taken of Symphony Principal Players by local photographer Karen McLain.
 The photos show the players in outdoor settings around San Luis Obispo County.
 An exhibit of these photographs is held throughout October and November at the Performing Arts Center in San Luis Obispo.

-The Symphony celebrates 20 years with Maestro Michael Nowak with a season of "Music & Memories."
-An endowment fund is created to honor our dedicated conductor of two decades.
+The Symphony celebrates 20 years with a season of "Music & Memories."

-Tour 2006 takes the Symphony to New South Wales, Australia for a performance at the Sydney Opera House in June!
+Tour 2006 takes the Symphony to New South Wales, Australia for a performance in June at the Sydney Opera House!

 Performances at Hearst Castle and Walt Disney Concert Hall highlight 2008.
-At Hearst Castle, the Symphony performs as "the band" for an exclusive showing of a Marion Davies silent film.
-And at Walt Disney Concert Hall, the music of Craig Russell receives three standing ovations!
+At Hearst Castle, the Symphony performed as "the band" for an exclusive showing of a Marion Davies silent film.
+At Walt Disney Concert Hall, the music of Craig Russell received three standing ovations!

-A Classics Season features such great artists as Anne Akiko Meyers and Maria Jette.
-"I'm with the Band!" the San Luis Obispo Symphony Volunteer Association is launched.
+A Classics Season features great artist as Anne Akiko Meyers.
+The San Luis Obispo Symphony Volunteer Association launched the "I'm with the Band!" initiative.

-Pops Rocks when the Damon Castillo Band performs at Pops by the Sea to kick-off the 49th Symphony Season.
-Cellist Lynn Harrell performs Elgar's Cello Concerto at the Performing Arts Center and longtime Executive Director Sandi Sigurdson steps down from her post after fifteen years at the helm.
+Pops Rocks when the Damon Castillo Band performed at Pops by the Sea to kick-off the 49th Symphony Season.
+Cellist Lynn Harrell performed Elgar's Cello Concerto at the Performing Arts Center and longtime Executive Director Sandi Sigurdson steps down from her post after fifteen years at the helm.

 The 50th Anniversary Season begins with new Executive Director Brian Hermanson and an ambitious schedule of 50 events for 50 years!
-Favorites artists such as Zuill Bailey, Anne Akiko Meyers, Jose Maria Gallardo del Rey and Shunske Sato return to light up the stage at the Christopher Cohan Center.
-Two world premiere compositions are commissioned by the Maestro: Glosas by Jose Maria Gallardo del Rey receives its premiere in March and Celebrations, written to be performed by both the Youth Symphony and the Symphony, receives its premiere in May.
-Rounding out this landmark season is a sold-out New Year's Eve concert with soprano Maria Jette and Beethoven's immortal Ninth Symphony to end the season on May 7 and 8th.
+Favorite artists such as Zuill Bailey, Anne Akiko Meyers, Jose Maria Gallardo del Rey, and Shunske Sato return to light up the stage at the Christopher Cohan Center.
+Two world premiere compositions are commissioned by the Maestro.
+Glosas by Jose Maria Gallardo del Rey receives its premiere in March and Celebrations, written to be performed by both Youth Symphony and the Symphony, receives its premiere in May.
+Rounding out this landmark season is a sold-out New Year's Eve concert with soprano Maria Jette and Beethoven's immortal Ninth Symphony to end the season on May 7 & 8, 2011.

 After serving for eight years on the Board of Directors, Jim Black steps up as Executive Director when Brian Hermanson returns to the East Coast.
-The Apex for Kids Family Concert makes its return to the Symphony schedule featuring Prokofiev’s Peter and the Wolf and the Symphony returns to the North County, performing the music of Bach at the newly renovated Mission San Miguel.
+The Apex for Kids Family Concert makes its return to the Symphony schedule featuring Prokofiev’s Peter and the Wolf.
+The Symphony returns to North County, performing the music of Bach at the newly renovated Mission San Miguel.